Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

       equipment of the training unit and of Hanoi National University;
     - Exploiting and using technical facilities to serve the improvement and innovation of teaching methods;
-    - Participate in evaluating and classifying students\' learning quality.
+    - Participate in evaluating and classifying students' learning quality.
 3. Instructor Benefits
-    a)  Enjoy general benefits and incentives prescribed by the state, compensation and remuneration regimes according to the unit\'s internal spending regulations.
+    a)  Enjoy general benefits and incentives prescribed by the state, compensation and remuneration regimes according to the unit's internal spending regulations.
     b)  In addition to the general benefits, lecturers participating in the high-quality talent training program enjoy the following